 There certainly are a few disreputable scientists who fake their evidence for profit and prestige.
 But scientists can get even more profit and prestige by proving those people wrong.
-If you think that a prominent hypothesis is false, you have incentive to prove it false, and other scientists will celebrate you for doing so!
+If we think that a prominent hypothesis is false, we have incentive to prove it false, and other scientists will celebrate us for doing so!

 Scientists know this, so they try to remain aware of their personal prejudices and hunger for success in order to keep those things from seeping into their work.
 Because if it does seep into their work, their reputations are at stake.

 Scientific systems are also continually audited by outsiders: non-science academics (especially philosophers), the press, governments and businesses without a direct stake in the research, and even, if imperfectly, the general public.
-So if a scientist has motivations other than finding the truth, there are plenty of barriers in their way.
+So if a scientist has motivations other than finding the truth, plenty of barriers stand in their way.

 Most worrying are financial incentives, which are a major problem.
 There’s a dark history of companies paying scientists to doctor evidence to support conclusions that favor the company, who then turn around and launch publicity campaigns to cloud the issue in the public’s mind.